d2l-ai/d2l-en/chapter_appendix-mathematics-for-deep-learning/geometry-linear-algebraic-ops.md

 can be separated cleanly by hyperplanes.

-To give a hand-built example, notice that we can produce a reasonable model to classify tiny images of t-shirts and trousers from the Fashion MNIST dataset (seen in :numref:`sec_fashion_mnist`) by just taking the vector between their means to define the decision plane and eyeball a crude threshold.
+To give a hand-built example, notice that we can produce a reasonable model to classify tiny images of t-shirts and trousers from the Fashion-MNIST dataset (seen in :numref:`sec_fashion_mnist`) by just taking the vector between their means to define the decision plane and eyeball a crude threshold.
 First we will load the data and compute the averages.